 Being informal, protocols declared in categories don't receive much language support.
 There's no type checking at compile time nor a check at runtime to see whether an object conforms to the protocol.
 To get these benefits, you must use a formal protocol.
-An informal protocol is good for times when implementing all the methods is optional, such as for a delegate.
+An informal protocol may be useful when all the methods are optional, such as for a delegate, but (on Mac OS X v10.5 and later) it is typically better to use a formal protocol with optional methods.